 There you have it!
 35 questions that can turn your construction management process into a success.
 But we aren’t done yet.
 Keep reading in order to find out what are the best books and universities for construction management.

 You may think that construction management books are old-fashioned, but truth is that books remain a valuable source of knowledge.
 With that in mind, we did our due diligence and we present below the top 5 five books about construction management:

 The International Association for Contract and Commercial Management (IACCM) have published a great book on how to manage contractual relationships in a smart and productive way.
-If you want to acquire valuable knowledge on how to communicate efficiently with project partners, customers, suppliers and subcontractors, then this book is the perfect choice for you.
+If you want to acquire valuable knowledge on how to communicate effectively with project partners, customers, suppliers, and subcontractors, then this book is the perfect choice for you.

 David Gerstel did an amazing job on this one.
 Thanks to his long experience in the building industry, he put together a roadmap for construction company management.
 In this book, you can find tips and information on how to run a building firm in a proactive and beneficial manner.

 2. Building Construction: Project Management, Construction Administration, Drawings, Specs, Detailing Tips, Schedules, Checklists and Secrets Others Donʹt Tell You